Who can buy at OFG?

 How much should I Pre-bid?

 This is a tough question as there are no guarantees on an auction.
 If the product is in demand, such as red roses near Valentine’s Day, you’ll probably want to pre-bid more than the Buy-Back price.
-You can always look at the average auction price listings on the website (after you login), here you’ll see average pricing from the last auction as well as from last week and many weeks before (up to 3 years of history is kept).
+You can always look at the average auction price listings on the website, here you’ll see average pricing from the last auction as well as from last week and many weeks before (up to 3 years of history is kept).

 How do Virtual Auctions work?

 Virtual Auctions (VA) are for purchase on one day and pick up for a future day.
-Typically we have 4 VA per week; Monday, Tuesday, Wednesday, and Thursday although occasionally we offer special holiday pre-book auctions right after the usual VA.
+Typically we have 3 VA per week; Monday, Tuesday and Wednesday, although occasionally we offer special holiday pre-book auctions right after the usual VA.

-Local product is on VA on all three days (Mon, Tues, Wed), while import product is available on Tuesday and Thursday.
+Local product is on VA on all three days (Mon, Tues, Wed), while import product is available only on Tuesday.
 Pick up days vary by import or local product and by which day they are sold.
 To see the VA schedule and pick up days look under the “Ways to Purchase” page.

 Can I make PAPs and Pre-bids on the Virtual Auction?